xregistry/spec/core/spec.md

 and, finally, the following Version specific attributes:

 **`RESOURCEurl`**
-- Type: URL
+- Type: URI
-- Description: if the content of the Resource are stored outside of the current Registry then this attribute MUST contain a URL to the location where it can be retrieved
+- Description: if the content of the Resource are stored outside of the current Registry then this attribute MUST contain a URL to the location where it can be retrieved.
+If the value of this attribute is a well-known identifier that is readily understood by all registry users and resolves to a common representation of the Resource, or an item in some private store/cache, rather than a networked document location, then it is RECOMMENDED for the value to be a uniform resource name (URN).
 - Constraints:
-  - REQUIRED if the Resource contents are stored outside of the current Registry
+  - REQUIRED if the Resource contents are not stored inside of the current Registry
-  - the referenced URI MUST support an HTTP(s) `GET` to retrieve the contents
+  - if the contents are stored in a network accessible endpoint then the referenced URL MUST support an HTTP(s) `GET` to retrieve the contents

 **`RESOURCE`**
 - Type: Resource Contents